-- 58. (1) Where the Director-General has reasonable cause to believe that any licence contract or any amendment or renewal thereof- - (a) which involves the payment of royalties abroad; or - (b) which by reason of other circumstances relating to such licence contract, is detrimental to the economic development of Sri Lanka he shall in writing communicate such fact to the Governor of the Central Bank and transmit all papers in his custody relevant to the matter which are essential to the making of a decision on such matter to the Governor of the Central Bank.
+Licence contracts 58.(1) Where the Director-General has reasonable cause to believe that involving any licence contract or any amendment or renewal thereofpayments abroad. (a) which involves the payment of royalties abroad; or is detrimental to the economic development of Sri Lanka he shall in writing communicate such fact to the Governor of the Central Bank and transmit all papers in his custody relevant to the matter which are essential to the making of a decision on such matter to the Governor of the Central Bank.